-If an investor makes a withdrawal within 10 years of their initial investment date, they will generally need to include a portion of the earnings generated by the investment bond as part of their assessable earnings for that financial year.

-There is, however, a compensating tax offset available (currently 30 per cent) which can be used against any personal tax payable in the financial year the withdrawal was made.
+If an investor makes a withdrawal within 10 years of their initial investment date, they will generally need to include a portion of the earnings generated by the Investment Bond as part of their assessable earnings for that financial year.
+There is, however, a compensating tax offset available (currently 30%2) which can be used against any personal tax payable in the financial year the withdrawal was made.

-The really exciting thing is that if an investment bond has been held for 10 years, there is no personal tax liability on withdrawals made after this time.
-This is commonly referred to as the 10-year rule and this period begins on the date the investment bond is first established.
+The really exciting thing is that if an Investment Bond has been held for 10 years, there is no personal tax liability on withdrawals made after this time.
+This is commonly referred to as the 10-year rule3 and this period begins on the date the Investment Bond is first established.
 The 10-year rule period can be re-set in certain circumstances which are explained in the paragraphs which follow.